 What is mindfulness-based relapse prevention?

-Designed for recovering individuals who “have suffered from the addictive trappings and tendencies of the mind,” the primary goals of mindfulness-based relapse prevention (MBRP) practices, as detailed on their website, are:
+Designed for recovering individuals who “have suffered from the addictive trappings and tendencies of the mind,” the primary goals of mindfulness-based relapse prevention (MBRP) practices are:

 – Increase awareness on triggers and destructive habitual patterns, and learn ways to create pause before observed “automatic” reactions.